 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please "contact us" to request a format other than those available.

 [an error occurred while processing this directive]

-Some of the 4.1% growth in weekly earnings was attributable to a 0.3% increase in the average number of hours worked per week to 33.0 hours.
-The remainder reflects other factors, such as wage growth and changes in the composition of employment by industry, by occupation and by level of job experience.
+Some of the 4.0% growth in weekly earnings between February 2010 and February 2011 was attributable to a 0.9% increase in the average number of hours worked per week.
+In comparison, between February 2009 and February 2010, average hours declined by 0.3%.
+The remainder of the year-over-year earnings increase in February 2011 reflects a number of other factors, such as wage growth and changes in the composition of employment by industry, by occupation and by level of job experience.

 Note to readers

 The Survey of Employment, Payrolls and Hours (SEPH) is a business census of non-farm payroll employees.
 Its key objective is to provide a monthly portrait of the level of earnings, the number of jobs and hours worked by detailed industry at the national, provincial and territorial level.

 Statistics Canada also produces employment estimates from its monthly Labour Force Survey (LFS).
 The LFS is a household survey whose main objective is to divide the working-age population into three mutually exclusive groups: the employed (including the self-employed), unemployed and not in the labour force.
 This survey is the official source for the unemployment rate and collects data on the socio-demographic characteristics of all those in the labour market.